cTurtle98/Lifealgorithmic/source/cis-191/welcome.md

 ## Am I Ready for CIS-191?

 There is a lot of information in CIS-90 that I count on people to know.
-Don't worry if your skills are a little rusty because you haven't used Linux in a Â while, but you should be able to answer the following questions:
+Don't worry if your skills are a little rusty because you haven't used Linux in a while, but you should be able to answer the following questions:

   * What is the difference between an absolute and a relative path?
   * What program(s) do you use to edit a text file from the command line?